 There are many ways employers may fail to accommodate pregnant employees.
 Supervisors may deny doctor’s appointments or medical leave.
 Pregnant workers who suspect they are being denied their rights should immediately compile evidence and contact a labor law attorney to explore legal options.

-The Los Angeles labor law attorneys at the Law Offices of Kesluk, Silverstein & Jacob can help workers facing pregnancy discrimination hold their employers accountable.
+The Los Angeles labor law attorneys at Kesluk, Silverstein, Jacob & Morrison, P.C. can help workers facing pregnancy discrimination hold their employers accountable.